DETAILED ACTION

 wherein the database of said microbiome data represents microbiomes, in a plurality of samples acquired at respective times, from each of a plurality of groups of animals including at least one control group and at least one treatment group (claims 51-52);

-generate a network comprising nodes interconnected by edges in the memory, each node representing one or more identified microbes or one or more microbial metabolites, and each edge of the network representing an association between a respective pair of the one or more identified microbes or a reaction mediated between two metabolites by an enzyme encoded in the one or more identified genes, wherein at least some nodes and edges of the network are each associated with a condition attribute identifying one of said plurality of groups from and/or a timestamp attribute identifying a time of one of said samples; and
+generating a network comprising nodes interconnected by edges in the memory, each node representing one or more identified microbes or one or more microbial metabolites, and each edge of the network representing an association between a respective pair of the one or more identified microbes or a reaction mediated between two metabolites by an enzyme encoded in the one or more identified genes, wherein at least some nodes and edges of the network are each associated with a condition attribute identifying one of said plurality of groups from which a respective sample was acquired and/or a timestamp attribute identifying a time of one of said samples;

-responsive to interactive input, dynamically update the network displayed… in accordance with a filtering, of the microbiome data, based at least on the condition attribute and/or the timestamp attribute associated with respective nodes and/or edges in the network.
+responsive to interactive input, dynamically updating the graphical representation of the generated network being displayed in accordance with a filtering, of the microbiome data, based at least on the condition attribute and/or the timestamp attribute associated with respective nodes and/or edges in the network; and

 Dependent claim 42: calculate a correlation, in the microbiome data, of the microbes represented by the first and second nodes; and